“A Few Haiku (18)”

 Bones of the earth split

-Emaciated earth’s skin
+Emaciated world’s skin

 Granite ribs protrude